LibCity/Bigscity-LibCity-Docs/source/developer_guide/implemented_models.md

 # Customize Models

-Here, we present how to develop a new model, and apply it to the `LibTraffic`.
+Here, we present how to develop a new model, and apply it to the `LibCity`.

 ## Create a New Model Class